 - Seating preference cannot be accomplished at this time.
 You are asked to please follow the directives of the ushers.

 - You may be sharing a pew with another household, but a social distance (6 ft.) is required between the households – which may be an individual, a couple, or multiple members of a family.

-- The Narthex will remain clear throughout the Mass, no standing in the Narthex will be allowed except for the Narthex guardian.
+- Standing in the Narthex is not permitted except for the Narthex guardian.

 Mass Procedures —

 - There will be no paper in the Sanctuary.
 You can view the readings for the day at the “Word Among Us” website on your phone at wau.org/meditations/ or use your the Saint Brigid Parish APP

 - There is to be no physical contact between households — at the Sign of Peace or hand-holding during the Lord’s Prayer.

 - If there is prolonged coughing or sneezing in the pew, you may be asked by the usher to move to the Cry room for the duration of the Mass.

 - Baskets will not be passed during the offertory.
 You will be able to place your weekly gift in a basket as you exit the church, but we strongly encourage online giving through our website.
 Baskets will be available at all daily Masses since this may be the only Mass that some of the faithful will be able to attend.

 Communion Procedures —

 - The Bishops of Georgia have strongly encouraged receiving the Eucharist in the hand but receiving on the tongue will not be prohibited.
 The Precious Blood will not be distributed.

 - Please do NOT wear gloves when receiving the Holy Eucharist.

 - The use of personal hand sanitizer before Communion is strongly encouraged.

 – Side section on Mary’s side (A) and Center section on Joseph’s side (C) will proceed.